ABUNDANCE

 SWITZERLAND

 After their eradication, wolves have started recolonising Switzerland in 1996.
 With only a few exceptions, all wolves in Switzerland originated from the Italian and Alpine populations.
 This can be determined based on the unique genetic haplotype HW22 only found in these populations.
 Due to the large mobility of wolves, we expect wolves from other populations to immigrate to Switzerland.
 The first pack was established in 2012 in the Calanda area, in the canton of Grisons.
-By January 2023, the number of packs has grown to 18 Swiss and 5 cross-border.
-We offer a continuously updated list of all wolves genetically detected in Switzerland as a PDF.

 Development of wolf packs and pairs in the Alps